DynaSpan/Extended-Dapper/docs/attributes/property-attributes.md

 When applied to a property, it will not take this property when executing updates on an entity.

+## NotMapped

+Properties with this attribute will not be mapped by Extended Dapper.

 ## UpdatedAt

 Can be applied to a DateTime property, and will automatically place the current UTC timestamp on update.